 Employers are demanding students who can design and build.
 They spoke. . . . we listened.
 CAD (Computer Aided Design) and CNC (Computer Numeric Controlled) programming/machining are separate skilled areas of applied technology.
 Join the two and you have a new hybrid program that aims to foster the development flexible, multiple skilled manufacturing workers.
 Programmer, […]

-Why Study Chemistry?
 Chemistry is the study of matter and energy and the interaction between them.
 There are many reasons to study chemistry, even if you aren’t pursuing a career in science.
 Chemistry is everywhere in the world around you!
-It’s in the food you eat, clothes you wear, water you drink, medicines, air, cleaners… […]
+It’s in the food you eat, clothes you wear, water you drink, medicines, air, cleaners… you name it. […]

 This program is meant to be a building block in preparing a student for the national credential from the Council for Professional Recognition in Washington D.C..
 This CDA preparation program is available at a preschool and infant-toddler level as well as the option to continue on into an associate degree.
 The State of Michigan recognizes […]